 Although often neglected, having a solid hair routine is arguably just as important as your 7-step Korean skincare nighttime routine.
 Once you find the suitable hair products that work for you, your hair routine standard will be elevated like no other.
+If you’re unsure about where to start, take your online hair quizto get a custom routine tailored just for you.
 Although curating the routine might seem intimidating initially, remember, there are tons of other people with the same hair type as you.
 Chances are, you’ll be able to find the appropriate products and procedures applicable to you if you’re willing to conduct a little bit of personal research.
 It will be extra helpful to go for regular hair treatments at salons as well; using the right appointment software no less.

 To get you started on creating the best hair routine, here are some simple fundamental factors to note when developing your routine:

 1. Your Hair Texture or Type

 Essentially, hair types fall under four categories: straight, wavy, curly, and kinky.
 Each type is unique, presenting its own set of benefits and challenges.
 For instance, curly hair is less prone to greasiness as opposed to straight hair, simply because oil travels slower down the hair shaft due to the hair loops.

 Depending on whether you’ve subjected your hair to any chemical processes, it can greatly affect the healthiness of your hair.
 Needless to say, those who’ve dyed or bleached their hair have definitely damaged their hair.
 As a result, those with dyed hair are advised against washing it every day in order to prevent premature color deterioration and drying out your hair ends.
 Additionally, those who’ve bleached their hair should go the extra mile and nourish their hair with more conditioner or hair masks in order to re-supplement nutrients back into their damaged hairs.